Enrollment per class: 60

 - Graduate Record Examination (GRE) must be taken and scores forwarded to the University of Delaware (School Code 5811).
 GRE scores older than five years will not be accepted for admission.

-- Verification of 100 hours minimum observing a U.S. licensed or educated physical therapist in patient care.
-A minimum of 50 hours is required at time of application.
-A minimum of 100 hours is required at time of matriculation.
+- Verification of 50 hours minimum observing a licensed physical therapist during patient care.
+A minimum of 25 hours is required at time of application.
+A minimum of 50 hours is required at time of matriculation.

-- Three letters of recommendation — two from U.S. licensed or educated physical therapists whom you have observed in patient care (Letters from a family member or close friend will not fulfill this requirement); one from a professor of an upper-level course you took.
+- Three letters of recommendation — two from licensed physical therapists whom you have observed/interacted with during patient care (Letters from a family member or close friend will not fulfill this requirement); one from a professor of an upper-level course you took.

 - Completion of prerequisite courses with a grade of C (2.0 minimum) or higher (see list that follows).

 - Completion of the PTCAS application.
 Please note that PTCAS applicant data of candidates who apply to UDPT will automatically transfer into the UD supplemental graduate application system.
-After the data transfer occurs, candidates will receive an email from the UD Office of Graduate & Professional Education to create a login, answer a couple of additional questions and pay a $35 supplemental application fee.
-Please DO NOT create a supplemental account or application prior to receiving the email from our Graduate Office.
+After the data transfer occurs, candidates will receive an email from the UD Graduate College to create a login, answer a couple of additional questions and pay a $35 supplemental application fee.
+DO NOT create a supplemental account or application prior to receiving the email from our Graduate Office.
+The supplemental application is due within one week of receiving the notice from the UD Graduate College.
+Candidates without a supplemental application on file will be considered incomplete and may not be reviewed for an admissions interview.

 - Payment of UD supplemental fee $35.